materialsproject/jobflow/docs/src/job.rst

     object it wouldn't be).
     Even with this limitation, many workflows can easily be parallelized.

-.. currentmodule:: activities.core.task
+.. currentmodule:: activities.core.job

 .. autosummary::
-   task
+   job

-.. autofunction:: task
+.. autofunction:: job
    :noindex: